|Overall Rating||It´s OK|

 The TBT Freeride design is flat between the feet but then curls up more on the sides as you reach the tip and tail.
 This is mainly seen in the freestyle/jib park world so it’s unique to see these smiles at the tip/tail on a freeride board.
 This is better for Mid Wide advanced to expert freeride riders into trying something unique in the freeride world.
 It’s closest to a traditional camber board in feel but less catchy.

-For 2012 and the 2013 models Bataleon made a smart move with the Bataleon Undisputed and I think they changed the shape of the nose to make the float in powder a lot more easy.
-Also the waist width got a little wider in the larger sizes and the 159 was dropped so now it’s mainly best for Mid/Wide foot riders.
-I still had no problem handling this board with my size 9’s but it wasn’t as much fun as a board with a 25 cm waist would of been.
+For 2012 and the 2013 models Bataleon made a smart move with the Bataleon Undisputed and I think they changed the shape of the nose to make the float in powder a lot easier.
+Also, the waist width got a little wider in the larger sizes and the 159 was dropped so now it’s mainly best for Mid/Wide foot riders.
+I still had no problem handling this board with my size 9’s but it wasn’t as much fun as a board with a 25 cm waist would have been.

-On Snow Feel: The Bataleon Undisputed is a great directional groomer board for those who like long wide open runs that invite speed and carving.
-There is a different feel when it comes to flat basing and one footing but it’s still pretty much like a camber board.
-It just feels like a narrow camber board at first because of that TBT.
+On Snow Feel: There is a different feel when it comes to flat basing and one footing but it’s still pretty much like a camber board.
+It just feels like the design.
+The tip and tail are lifted at the sides well past the effective edge and it feels weird.
 It’s more noticeable when conditions are hard and I only experienced that once or twice getting off an icy chair.
-Still this is a fun groomer board.
+Still, this is a fun groomer board.

 Powder: The TBT is 1 part camber and 1 part rocker but in the same place.
 It’s a smile when looking at the nose or tail head on and there is still some camber going on in the middle.
 If you look at it from the side it looks like a hybrid camber ride.
-Still there is camber throughout the board.
+Still, there is camber throughout the board.
 The rocker in this board is more than the camber but it still has to fight the camber a little.
-When it’s set all the way back on the extra deep set back insert it feels like it could be as good as many mostly camber hybrid camber boards I rode.
+When it’s set all the way back on the extra deep set back insert it feels like it could be close to many hybrid camber boards I rode.
 You know a board that is mostly camber but there is some rocker at the nose for powder days.
 If you are a camber rider you will like this a lot and think it excellent.
-However if you are use to hybrid camber with more rocker or hybrid rocker or flat to rocker you will feel like this is much more work.
+However, if you are used to hybrid camber with more rocker or hybrid rocker or flat to rocker you will feel like this is much more work.
 You might think of it as good to great instead.
-For example I’d rather be on the Never Summer Raptor or Yes Pick Your Line in Powder but this is similar to boards like Salomon Burner so if you want a more old school ride this could be a great fit.
-New or Old school the ride is pretty surfy when all the way back and could be fun for the right rider.
+For example, I’d rather be on the Never Summer Raptor or Yes Pick Your Line in Powder

 Speed: The base is pretty fast but the board is pretty damp so when the base is well waxed this thing can bomb with almost no chatter.